George Morrow (computers): Career

-Starting in 1976, he designed and sold computers, computer parts, and accessories under several company names, including Thinker Toys (changed after CBS threatened a suit as it was too close to their trademark Tinker Toys) and restarted the business as Morrow Designs.
+Starting in 1976, Morrow designed and sold computers, computer parts, and accessories under several company names, including Thinker Toys (changed after CBS threatened a suit as it was too close to their trademark of Tinker Toys) and restarted the business as Morrow Designs.
 His initial product was an Intel 8080 board with an octal-notation keypad, but it proved unappealing to hobbyists who preferred the binary notation and flip switches of the Altair 8800.
 Afterwards, he attempted a 16-bit machine based on the National Semiconductor PACE CPU with the help of Bill Godbout, Chuck Grant, and Mark Greenberg.
 Differences between him and the latter two led to their leaving to found North Star Computers.
 He then sold 4 KB S-100 memory boards before attempting a new computer with Howard Fullmer in 1977.